Adblock Plus and (a little) more

 Self hosted content: Use the Flattr meta tag

 This is the solution for anyone that runs their own website or anyone that has control over their page code.
 This could be a small private blog hosted by the creator themselves or a big international publisher.
-Getting Flattr to recognize that you are the owner is as simple as adding the Flattr meta tag to the of the page code.
+Getting Flattr to recognize that you are the owner is as simple as adding the Flattr meta tag to the

 You can find your personalized meta tag and instructions on the “Manage domains” page in the profile settings.